khalid999devs/Numerical_Project_Team_Smashers/Differential_Equations/Runge_Kutta/README.md

 - When high accuracy is needed for ODEs
 - When function derivatives are difficult to compute
-- For initial value problems in engineering and physics

 ## Runge Kutta Code